|Copyright © Nucleus Medical Media, Inc.|

 - Probiotics may help decrease the risk of NEC.

-National Institute of Health & Human Development http://www.nichd.nih.gov/
+Eunice Kennedy Shriver National Institute of Child Health and Human Development http://www.nichd.nih.gov

 Cincinnati Children's Hospital Medical Center.
 Evidence-based care guideline for necrotizing enterocolitis (NEC) among very low birth weight infants.
 Cincinnati (OH): Cincinnati Children's Hospital Medical Center; 2010 Oct 7.
 Accessed July 25, 2012.